Feng-Research/SPADE/README.md

 SPADE
 ===============================

 SPADE is a spectral method for black-box adversarial robustness evaluation.
 We propose model SPADE score, which is proved to be an upper bound of the best Lipschitz constant under the manifold setting, to capture non-robustness of ML models.
-Moreover, we further introduce node SPADE score to measure non-robustness of input samples, which is then used to guide applications such as adversarial training.
+Moreover, we further introduce node SPADE score to measure non-robustness of input samples, which is then used to guide applications such as adversarial training and robustness evaluation.
 More details are available in our paper: http://proceedings.mlr.press/v139/cheng21a.html

 ![Overview of the SPADE](/SPADE.png)